jmunixusers/presentations/distributions/RedHat.md

 * **Red Hat, Inc.** is the **company** behind the distribution, while **Red Hat Linux** & currently **Red Hat Enterprise Linux (RHEL)** is the **distribution**

-* Became biggest open source provider prior to be acquired by IBM
+* Became biggest open source provider prior to being acquired by IBM

-* Currently RHEL is a trusted partner to 90% of Fortune 500 companies
+* Currently RHEL is used by 90% of Fortune 500 companies

-* Red Hat Inc. has rigid trademark rules restricting re-distribution of their officially RHEL versions but still provides its source code freely
+* Red Hat Inc. has rigid trademark rules restricting re-distribution of their official RHEL versions but still provides its source code

----

-## Philosophy

-* Committed to promotion, support, & defense of software freedom

-* Mission statement:

-  > *to be the catalyst in communities of customers, contributors, and partners creating better technology the open source way*

-* Strive for more inclusivity in programic language & documentation:

-  * Push for removal of controversial terms like "master" & "slave"

-* Give back to project and communities they engage with

 ---